 We operate a policy of zero tolerance towards Modern Slavery.
 Not only because it is our legal obligation to do so, but because it is the right thing to do.

 This is a responsibility that everyone here takes very seriously and we support this by our pro-active approach to risk analysis, buying policy, worker training and the provision of appropriate management policies and reporting channels throughout our business.

 We’re the largest manufacturer of value added fresh, chilled and frozen seafood products in the UK.
 Whilst we’re predominantly a seafood business, we also manufacture some added value and recipe meal products using other types of protein such as beef and chicken.

 We have manufacturing sites in England, Scotland and Northern Ireland, producing food products that carry the Young’s suite of brands as well as major multiple retailer own labels.

 We procure raw materials from both domestic UK fisheries and fish farms as well as from overseas sources.
 We also buy non-fish raw materials, recipe ingredients, packaging items and a range of other goods and services.

 All raw materials, co-packed products, ingredients, packaging items, goods and services are procured by a central Procurement Department under the management of a board level director.
 We have a rigorous process which governs the award of all commercial contracts, sourcing from businesses that meet our strict commercial and technical standards.
 This includes a risk test for the likelihood of Modern Slavery within the supply chain.

-> Within our own manufacturing facilities, we have Human Resource policies on Preventing Hidden Labour Exploitation and Whistleblowing.
+Within our own manufacturing facilities, we have Human Resource policies on Preventing Hidden Labour Exploitation and Whistleblowing, and we have recently introduced an Ethical Policy and commitments across our sites.
 These policies apply to all our employees.

-> Due diligence and audits of our suppliers and supply chain
+Due diligence and audits of our suppliers and supply chain